 - Online discussion forums

 - Managing group work

-Familiarity with these features in the event you need to teach fully online for a period of time.
+Instructors should be familiar with these features in the event instruction needs to shift online for a period of time.

 Looking for an alternative to a class web page?
 Consider storing and sharing content in Google Drive.
-Create a folder in Google Drive and share it with your class Google Group email.
+You can create folders in Google Drive and share them with your class Google Group email.
 Google Drive can be used for distributing documents and files, as well as hosting videos for viewing in Drive or embedding on an external page.
 You can copy the link to your shared content and post it on a web page or send it to your students via email.